 It seemed that Leonard Lake knew that there was no way he was ever getting out of prison.
 Before he’d been arrested he’d sewn cyanide pills into the lining of his clothing.
 While in custody, he swallowed several of them, dying in prison before charges could be faced.
 His accomplice, Charles Ng, wasn’t so clever, and instead faced trial for 11 counts of murder.

-In 1999, he was sentenced to death by lethal injection but today, he remains on Death Row in the San Quentin State Prison.
+In 1999, Charles Ng was sentenced to death by lethal injection and remains on Death Row in the San Quentin State Prison.

 AFter learning about the horrific crimes of Leonard Lake, check out another mysterious California crime: the still-unsolved Wonderland Murders.
 Then, read about the Lake Bodom Murders, Finland’s most infamous unsolved case.